Hofbräuhaus Chicago, USA

 01.01.2002: Hofbräu München becomes the sole supplier of beers and other beverages to the Chinese Tower.
 Located at the heart of the English Garden park, the historic pagoda offers a restaurant plus Munich’s most celebrated and scenic beer garden.

-2003 – Hofbräuhaus goes to America
+2003 – First Hofbräuhaus Franchise Opened in America

 2003 – Hofbräuhaus at Munich Airport